YoBii/LethalMoonUnlocks/README.md

 # LethalMoonUnlocks

 Permanently unlock moons or progressively unlock discounts.
-Explore your very own universe as you keep discovering new moons for travel.
+Enhance variety of your custom moon collection as you keep discovering new moons for travel.
 Progress from free moons to more expensive and difficult ones.

-- Featuring custom moon groups, random moon sales, displaying tags in terminal and more
+- Featuring custom moon groups, displaying tags in terminal, random moon sales and more

 - Well suited for modpacks with a lot of moons